-Setting Name Selectable Options

-Tune Start On Off

-Channel Skip List of Channels

-NOTE: SiriusXM® can be programmed to exclude undes screen, select the channels you would like to ski 0 , election, press the Channel Skip button on the touch-

-Subscription Info Sirius ID

-NOTE: New vehicle purchasers or lessees will receive a free limited time subscription to SiriusXM® Sat s the information on the Subscription Informati tellite Radio with your radio.
-Following the expiration
+Setting Name Selectable Options Tune Start On Off Channel Skip List of Channels NOTE: SiriusXM® can be programmed to exclude undes screen, select the channels you would like to ski 5, our selection, press the Channel Skip button on the touch- Subscription Info Sirius ID NOTE: New vehicle purchasers or lessees will receive a of the free services, it will be necessary to access • ® Satellite Radio with your radio.
+Following the expiration rmation screen to re-subscribe.
+1. Press the Subscription Info button on the to uchscreen to access the Subscription Inf ormation screen.
+2 Write down the SIRIUS ID numbers for your res aiver.
+To reactiveto vour convice, aither call the number listed on the corean or visit the provider online